 7 Benefits Of Olive Oil For Babies

-Baby massage time is a quality time spent to strengthen the parent-baby bonding.
-Massage calms down the little one and improves his sleep, growth, and health (2).
+Baby massage time is quality time spent to strengthen parent-baby bonding.
+Incorporating regular baby massage into your baby care routine may help calm down the little one and improve their sleep, growth, and health (2).

 An important aspect here is the selection of the right oil.
 Parents have been using olive oil for baby massage without any problems or complaints.
+Compared to other types of olive oil, virgin olive oil is particularly beneficial for a baby’s skin due to its balanced fatty acid composition and antioxidant properties.
+In addition, cold-pressed olive oil is of superior quality and is obtained through a cold-pressed extraction method, which is not only eco-friendly but also ensures that its natural properties are retained, thus making it an ideal choice.
 Below are some benefits of olive oil massage for baby:

-- Olive oil is known to make baby skin smooth, shiny, and healthy.
+- Using olive oil as a massage oil is known to be effective in making baby skin smooth, shiny, and healthy.
 It is a pretty good manicure lotion and a perfect moisturizer for baby’s skin.

 - The oil has regenerative power over skin tissues and helps in keeping the skin toned.

-- As olive oil is rich in healthy fats, phenolic anti-oxidant Vitamin E, squalene and oleic acids, regular massage could help in maintaining good skin tone, promoting bone and muscle health.
+- As olive oil is rich in healthy fats, phenolic antioxidant Vitamin E, squaleneiXA naturally found organic compound in some plants and animals, including humans and oleic acids, regular massage could help in maintaining good skin tone, promoting bone and muscle health.

-It is advisable to use olive oil in the baby’s diet after six months of their age (3).
-Olive oil is rich in monounsaturated fatty acids (MUFA) that benefit the heart and pancreas (4).
-The oil can be a healthy source of fat for the weaning baby and thus play a significant role in their growth.
+It is advisable to use nutritious foods such as olive oil in the baby’s diet after six months of their age.
+Olive oil is rich in monounsaturated fatty acids (MUFA) that benefit the heart and pancreas (3).
+Using hypoallergenic, vegan, and non-toxic olive oil in a baby’s diet is beneficial as it ensures that the baby is getting a safe and healthy source of fat, especially for babies who have allergies, follow a vegan diet, or are sensitive to harmful substances.

-Olive oil is good, but you must never use more than one-fourth teaspoon for two ounces of baby food.
-Over consumption of the oil can lead to diarrhea.
-When eaten in right quantities, olive oil is conducive to the overall health of the baby.
+Olive oil is nutrient-rich, but you must never use more than one-fourth teaspoon for two ounces of baby food.
+When it comes to infant health, it’s important to be mindful of the amount of olive oil consumed as overconsumption can lead to diarrhea.

 One natural tip to ease constipation in babies or soothe a colic baby is to rub warm olive oil on the baby’s stomach in a clockwise motion.
 It is said to prevent gas and ensure peaceful sleep.